 WHEELOCK, EDWIN MILLER

 WHEELOCK, EDWIN MILLER (1829–1901).
-Edwin Miller Wheelock, minister, abolitionist, and educator, was born in New York City on August 30, 1829.
+Edwin Miller Wheelock, minister, abolitionist, and educator, was born in New York City on August 30, 1829, the son of Charles and Lydia (Brown) Wheelock.
 He attended Harvard University and while a student married Ellen N. Brackett of Sommerville, Massachusetts, on September 22, 1855.
+The couple eventually had two children.
 He initially studied law, but subsequently attended the Divinity School, from which he graduated in 1856.
 He was ordained a Unitarian minister at Dover, New Hampshire, in 1857.
 Wheelock became an ardent abolitionist.
 A sermon delivered at his church in Dover on John Brown, entitled "Harper's Ferry and its Lessons," was excerpted in the Liberator, and given again on November 27, 1859 at Theodore Parker's Music Hall in Boston.
 In October 1862, after President Abraham Lincoln's preliminary Emancipation Proclamation, Wheelock volunteered for nine months service in the Fifteenth New Hampshire Infantry.
 He accepted an appointment as chaplain of the regiment and accompanied it to New Orleans.
 On July 20, 1863 he received a commission as first lieutenant in the Seventy-sixth United States Colored Infantry.
 At New Orleans he began working among the freedmen and was named Deputy Superintendent of Negro Labor on February 20, 1863, inspector of schools for the Department of the Gulf in October, 1863, and member and secretary of the board of education named by Gen. Nathaniel P. Banks to promote the rudimentary education of freedmen in Louisiana on March 22, 1864.

 In 1865 Gen. Edgar M. Gregory appointed Wheelock, who apparently wanted to remain in the South because of his wife's tuberculosis, superintendent of the Freedmen's Bureau schools in Texas.
 His tenure as superintendent was marked by controversy between himself and Rev. Jacob R. Shipard of the American Missionary Association over religious matters and earned him a reputation with bureau officials of caring more for religious issues than developing an effective system of freedmen's schools.
 Gen. Charles Griffin, who assumed direction of the bureau in Texas in January 1867, ultimately removed him from the position of superintendent, but in August 1867 named him a school inspector and sub-assistant commissioner for Galveston County.
 After Griffin's death from yellow fever in September 1867 the new assistant commissioner for Texas, Gen. Joseph J. Reynolds, named Wheelock superintendent once again in October 1867.
 He held the position until March 1868, when Governor Elisha M. Pease, who had replaced James W. Throckmorton, appointed Wheelock superintendent of public instruction in 1868.
 As superintendent he issued an important report in May 1868 that reviewed efforts at creating public schools in Texas and made recommendations on the implementation of a system that ultimately were incorporated into the new state constitution.